vana-com/vana-framework/README.md

 # Wallets

-Wallets are the core ownership and identity technology around which all functions on Vana are carried out.
-Vana wallets consists of a coldkey and hotkey where the coldkey may contain many hotkeys, while each hotkey can only belong to a single coldkey.
+Wallets are the foundational ownership and identity mechanism facilitating all Vana functions.
+A Vana wallet consists of a coldkey and associated hotkeys.
+A coldkey can contain multiple hotkeys, but each hotkey belongs to only one coldkey.

-Coldkeys store funds securely, and operate functions such as transfers and staking, while hotkeys are used for all online operations such as signing queries, running miners and validating.
+Coldkeys securely store funds and handle transfers and staking.
+Hotkeys are used for online operations, including signing queries and running validators.

 ```bash
 $ poetry run python -m opendata.cli --no_version_checking wallet --help